11ty/11ty-website/src/docs/languages/custom.md

     }
 ```

 `addDependencies`’s first parameter is the parent template file path.
 The second parameter is an Array of child file paths used by the template.
+The dependencies can be either relative or absolute paths and we will normalize them as needed.

 ## Skipping a template from inside of the `compile` function